ActionSprout/flutter-bugsnag-sdk/example/README.md

-# bugsnag_example
+# snagbug_example

-Demonstrates how to use the bugsnag plugin.
+Demonstrates how to use the snagbug plugin.

 ## Getting Started